 - ArcGIS Field Maps

-- ArcGIS Survey123
+- ArcGIS

-- ArcGIS Companion (if no access to computer)
+- Survey123

 - Microsoft Teams

 - OneDrive (optional, if your organization has it)

 - Paper Maps

-- Recommended but not necessary
+- Recommended but not necessary:

-- Email specific application
+- o Email application

-- Excel app
+- o Excel app

 - Other maps applications

 - Avenza Maps

 - Google Maps

 - Google Earth

 - OnX (subscription required)

 - Field Safety apps

 - Fires Wildfire Maps and Info

 - SpotX

 - AirNow

-- Plant ID apps:
+- o Plant ID apps:

 - Seek from iNaturalist

 - Colorado Wetlands app with offline plant data downloaded

 - A botanical resource for wetland plants.
 While it is specific to Colorado, many Colorado plants can be found in wetlands across the West.

 - State-specific botanical resources

 - Many state heritage programs have created their own botanical applications to be used in the field.
 At the beginning of the season, it may be worth spending a little time to look for one of these applications.